 - Develop an understanding and demonstrate at a beginning level elements of the clinical reasoning process and clinical decision making in practice.

 - Understand the basic principles of human development across the life span and adapt basic care, communication, and assessment techniques accordingly.

-- Explain the principles of safe medication administration and demonstrate proficiency with various routes of medication administration, including topical, rectal, oral, subcutaneous medications and oxygen therapy.
+- Explain the principles of safe medication administration and various routes of medication administration, including topical, rectal, oral, subcutaneous medications and oxygen therapy.

 - Demonstrate accuracy in calculating a range of medication calculations.

 - Apply the principles of a person-centred approach when practicing basic nursing skills.

 |1.||Clinical practice in a simulated environment of fundamental nursing practice principles including safe medication and fluid administration, health assessment and collaborative care planning, therapeutic communication, hygiene, nutrition, activity and exercise, manual handling, nutrition, elimination, and wound care.||50.00|

 |2.||Clinical practice in a health care setting in accordance with NMBA standards of practice for a Registered Nurse.||50.00|

 Text and materials required to be purchased or accessed

 ALL textbooks and materials available to be purchased can be sourced from USQ's Online Bookshop (unless otherwise stated). (https://omnia.usq.edu.au/textbooks/?year=2020&sem=02&subject1=NUR1299)

 Please contact us for alternative purchase options from USQ Bookshop. (https://omnia.usq.edu.au/info/contact/)